MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 ## Troubleshooting checklist

 - Domain Name System (DNS): Anytime you have an issue joining a domain, one of the first things to check is DNS.
-DNS is the heart of Active Directory and makes things work correctly including domain join.
+DNS is the heart of Active Directory and makes things work correctly, including domain join.
 Make sure of the following items:

   - DNS server addresses are correct.
   - DNS suffix search order is correct if multiple DNS domains are in play.
   - There are no stale or duplicate DNS records referencing the same computer account.
   - Reverse DNS doesn't point to a different name as the A record.
-  - The domain name, domain controllers (DCs) and DNS servers can be pinged.
+  - The domain name, domain controllers (DCs), and DNS servers can be pinged.
   - Check for DNS record conflicts for the specific server.

 - *Netsetup.log*: The *Netsetup.log* file is a valuable resource when you troubleshoot a domain join issue.
 The *netsetup.log* file is located at *C:\\WindowsDebugnetsetup.log*.
-- Network trace: During an AD domain join, multiple types of traffic occur between the client and some DNS servers, and then between the client and some DCs.
+- Network trace: During an AD domain join, multiple types of traffic occur between the client and some DNS servers and then between the client and some DCs.
 If you see an error in any of the above traffic, follow the corresponding troubleshooting steps of that protocol or component to narrow it down.
-- Domain join hardening changes: Windows updates released on and after October 11, 2022 contain additional protections introduced by [CVE-2022-38042](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-38042).
+- Domain join hardening changes: Windows updates released on and after October 11, 2022, contain additional protections introduced by [CVE-2022-38042](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-38042).
 These protections intentionally prevent domain join operations from reusing an existing computer account in the target domain unless one of the following conditions:

   - The user attempting the operation is the creator of the existing account.
   - The computer was created by a member of domain administrators.